Home —> Ambient Light Rejection in Machine Vision: Shielding Your System from Factory Lighting

 RODER Vision Illuminator Families for Ambient Light Rejection

-The following RODER Vision families are well suited for applications requiring high ambient light rejection.
+The RODER Vision families below suit applications that need high ambient light rejection.
 Each is available in NIR wavelengths and supports strobe mode operation.

 RODER Vision DL6 NIR matrix LED illuminator ambient light rejection